HyperArc - How Many Targets are Possible?

 After each edit in the user interface, one has to wait a few seconds until the screen is updated.
 With a little experience, on can click a few fields in advance and enter the values, until the UI responds.

-With 20 lesions (61 targets), it took 4 minutes 25 seconds after clicking "Start VMAT Optimization", until the first iteration appeared.
+With 20 lesions (61 targets), after clicking "Start VMAT Optimization" it took 4 minutes 25 seconds until the first iteration appeared.

 HyperArc